SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/mitmAttack.md

 # Man-in-the-Middle Attack

-In this type of attack an active Man listening and changing communications between Mobile Device and Cloud.
+In this type of attack an active man listen and change communications between Mobile Device and Cloud.
 In other hand, in this attack an intruder enters in the ongoing conversation between sender and the receiver and makes them believe that conversation is taking place between them only.

 ## Definition